RESEARCH

 The Devonian Period (~360 to ~420 million years ago) was an important time interval for major evolutionary changes, yet it was also environmentally volatile.
 The evolution of forests and tetrapods during the Devonian marks the onset of the landscapes and lifeforms we are familiar with today.
 However, this was also a time of biocrises: perturbation intervals comprised of repeated and rapid (bio)events that can include climatically-driven extinctions and corresponding sea level and carbon cycle fluctuations.

 In the Beloit Paleo Lab, we use an integrated stratigraphic approach (litho-, chemo-, bio-, and sequence stratigraphy) to constrain the timing of carbon cycle perturbations and other environmental changes associated with Devonian biocrises.
-We've recently completed a ACS PRF-funded project on black shales in the Appalachian and Illinois Basins, and are undertaking a complimentary project in the Michigan Basin that is funded by the Keck Geology Consortium.
+Many of our recent student projects were funded by an ACS PRF grant (PRF# 60525-UR2) on black shales in the Appalachian and Illinois Basins, and we are currently wrapping up a complimentary project in the Michigan Basin that is funded by the Keck Geology Consortium.

 Selected Publications: